 - Back from the Dead: Wonder Man, after dying in the opening issues of Force Works some years ago.
 And this time it's for real (well, not quite, but he's more alive than dead.
 It took a year before he comes all the way back to life).

 - Blue Blood: Hawkeye points this as why trying to de-brainwash Iron Man first was not Cap's best choice - Tony is an Avenger, sure, but he's too much of a "man of the manor", comfortable living in a medieval fantasy world, for it to take effect.

 - Bullying a Dragon: A pair of slightly drunk thieves try hitting on the brainwashed She-Hulk and Ms. Marvel.

-- Foreshadowing: In Morgan's world, Ms. Marvel is introduced eagerly looking for a strong drink.
+- In Morgan's world, Ms. Marvel is introduced eagerly looking for a strong drink.
 The first year of Busiek's run on Avengers would follow up with her becoming an alcoholic in response to losing her Binary powers.

 - Genre Savvy: In order to get into Morgan's castle, Cap suggests disguising the team as monks.
 Hawkeye points out this never actually works.
 Sure enough, as in the movies, they're revealed the minute they're through the gate.

 - A Glitch in the Matrix: The second issue begins with one, as Donnar (Thor) realizes that many things are not right.
 Morded suspects the brainwashing isn't working on Thor because he was alive in the middle ages.
 Actually, it's Wanda fighting back against the spell.

 - He's Back: The Avengers are back in business.

 - Incoming Ham: Thor returns to Avengers Mansion with the appropriate level of Asgardian ham, ranting about the impending destruction of Midgard.
 Wasp actually has to take a second to remember that Midgard means "Earth".